viktors-telle/personal-blog/content/blog/podcasts-that-i-would-recommend-listening/podcasts-that-i-would-recommend-listening.md

 path: podcasts-that-i-would-recommend-listening
 date: 2020-07-31T03:36:45.460Z
 description: When the Covid-19 outbreak started, I started to work from home as many people did.
-I decided to invest more in broadening my knowledge since it is the best investment that you could possibly do.
-Also, I did not have to spend extra hours on the commute.
+It meant that I do not have to spend extra hours on the commute.
+So I decided to spend the saved time to invest more in broadening my knowledge.
+It is the best investment that you could do.
 Listening to the podcasts was one of the new things that I started to do.
 canonical: ""
 keywords:
   - Podcast
   - Technology
   - Investing
+  - Finances
   - Self Development
 ---
 First, I wanted to understand finances better so I did the research and found a couple of promising podcasts.